developersCradle/web-dev-bootcamp/README.md

-FROM OLD COURSE FROM HERE ONE, rawgit got depricated, some links migreted to html preview and work
+FROM OLD COURSE FROM HERE ONE, rawgit got deprecated, some links migrated to HTML preview and work

 ## The Major Projects